 As noted in previous Rider 29 Reports, the SSCC 3b percentages for some of the LBB measures appear significantly different from the Region 3b, Legacy 3b, and statewide percentages.
 This remains true for the current report.
-Some differences in performance measure results can be attributed to both the number of clients placed with the 3b SSCC (a small percentage of children from the legacy system that were subsequently placed with the SSCC over time), when those clients were placed (some children had longer service experiences with the SSCC than others more quickly exiting care), and the small number of children who remained in the legacy system in 3b.
+Some differences in performance measure results can be attributed to both the number of clients placed with the 3b SSCC (a small percentage of children from the legacy system that were subsequently placed with the SSCC in the first year), when those clients were placed (some children had longer service experiences with the SSCC than others more quickly exiting care), and the small number of children who remained in the legacy system in 3b.
 For example, in Section A, the percentage of children "conserved to majority" (children in DFPS' conservatorship who exit to adulthood) for the 3b SSCC is comparatively high in fiscal year 2015 at 33 percent, but the underlying numbers as found in Appendix A are 4 out of a total of 12 children.
 Legacy 3b measures in fiscal year 2015 and fiscal year 2016 are based on the few children placed in homes and facilities that did not transfer to the SSCC.
+This number continues to decline with 35 children in legacy 3b as of August 1, 2016. "